JeremyJones/jpmctt/README.md

 Python3 and tab-separated text data.
 I identified `Instruction` as one of the main objects, and distilled the overall task into three stages:

-1. Create a list of `Instruction`s from the data
+1. Create a list of `Instruction` objects from the parsed data
 1. Analyse the list
 1. Output the results